Arcandrus/mtg-forum/README.md

    + profile_picture: CloudinaryField, user provided profile picture with a default fallback.
       + post_count: Returns count of posts made by the user
       + comment_count: Returns count of comments made by the user
-      + user_status: Returns the current admn status of the user (Superuser, Staff, Active, Inactive)
+      + user_status: Returns the current admin status of the user (Superuser, Staff, Active, Inactive)

 <details>
 <summary>CustomUser model is shown here</summary>